mongodb/docs/source/includes/api/get-all-note.rst

      - Description

    * - ``results``
-     - document array
+     - array of objects
-     - This document array includes one document for each item detailed in the `results Embedded Document`_ section.
+     - This array includes one object for each item detailed in the `results Embedded Document`_ section.
    * - ``links``
-     - document array
+     - array of objects
-     - The ``links`` array includes one or more links to sub-resources and/or related resources.
+     - This array includes one or more links to sub-resources and/or related resources.
 The relations between URLs are explained in the `Web Linking Specification
        <http://tools.ietf.org/html/rfc5988>`_.